microsoft/DeepGNN/docs/torch/ray_usage.rst

 Here we define our training function.
 In the setup part we do two notable things things,

-* Wrap the model and optimizer with train.torch.prepare_model/optimizer for Ray multi worker usage.
+* Wrap the model and optimizer with `train.torch.prepare_model/optimizer <https://docs.ray.io/en/latest/train/api.html#ray.train.torch.TorchTrainer>`_ for Ray multi worker usage.

-* Initialize the ray dataset, see more details in `docs/graph_engine/dataset.rst`.
+* Initialize the dataset.

 Then we define a standard torch training loop using the ray dataset, with no changes to model or optimizer usage.